Sunday, November 23, 2008

 >>> Ref.
 VedaBase => SB 3.25.42

-As science comprehends both thesis and experiment, in the spiritual field we do not have only philosophy, but a whole process of practise that may involve one’s life in all its aspects.
+As science comprehends both thesis and experiment, in the spiritual field we do not have only philosophy, but also a whole process of practice that may involve one’s life in all its aspects.
 This process does not depend only on one’s ability, but it is essentially dependent on the help of those who are advanced in this path:

 satam prasangan mama virya-samvido